 Have you considered what your future life will be after lockdown and the world gets back to normal, or as normal as it can be?
 Do you want to go back to your usual routine of a daily commute each way and the daily grind which leaves you exhausted and with little or no time to spend on yourself or your family, or do you yearn for a complete change so you can enjoy life rather than spend it cramped in public transport with the ensuing noise and pollution?

-Caithness is very quiet, with little traffic, no air traffic or pollution and fantastic air quality, and in the summer months enjoys almost 24 hour daylight.
+Caithness is very quiet, with little road traffic, no air traffic or pollution and fantastic air quality, and in the summer months enjoys almost 24 hour daylight.
 We have views over to Orkney and the Old Man of Hoy and are ideally placed on the North Coast 500 tourist route, situated a few hundred yards from the Castle of Mey, 4 minutes' drive from the ferry terminal to Orkney and just a few miles from John O' Groats, all popular with toursists if you wish to run as a hotel.

 There have been a number of tv programmes recently highlighting the benefits of leaving the rat race behind and moving to a quieter part of the country where property prices are a fraction of those in more populated parts of the country and those moving can enjoy more peace and quiet, less pollution and a much better quality of life, following a self sufficient way of life.
 These include channel 4's Escape to the Chateau, channel 5's Country Life for half the Price with Kate Humble, and channel 5's Make a New Life in the Country with Ben Fogle.